cw1998/Module.Leaf.Wizard/docs/index.md

 ### The StepView

-A StepView is the canvas on which your present your steps UI and it behaves just like a normal Leaf.
+A StepView is a canvas on which your present your steps UI and it behaves just like a normal Leaf.
 You should create your sub leaves in the normal way by extending `createSubLeaves`.

-However most 'steps' in a wizard have a familiar surround and so while you could extend the `printViewContent` function as normal, a StepView has a pattern of three methods you can override instead:
+However, most 'steps' in a wizard have a familiar surround and so while you could extend the `printViewContent` function as normal, a StepView has a pattern of three methods you can override instead: